metrocinema/kyle-ulman-invitation-feature/app.md

 # Metro Cinema Invitation

+## Questions
+- Should the event date adjust with timezones?

 ## To-do
 - +++ save shadow copy of preferences if user clicks "no" or "maybe" then back to "yes"
 - Add other sections